 Linda D. Walton

-Linda D. Walton is a member of the firm's Labor & Employment Law practice and former chair of the firm's Strategic Diversity Committee.
-Through day-to-day counseling and the design and presentation of preventative law training programs for managers, supervisors, and human resources personnel, Linda also devotes a significant part of her practice to advising employers on how to avoid employment litigation.
-She advises and trains clients on a wide range of employment law matters, including among others, wage-and-hour law compliance, Family and Medical Leave Act of 1993 (FMLA) compliance, Title VII compliance, workplace harassment, and newly emerging employment law issues related to employee and employer use of social media.
-Linda is also often called upon to conduct sensitive workplace investigations on behalf of both private sector and public sector employers.
+Linda D. Walton provides day-to-day counseling and the design and presentation of preventative law training programs for managers, supervisors, and human resources personnel.
+She also devotes a significant part of her practice to advising employers on how to avoid employment litigation.
+She advises and trains clients on a wide range of employment law matters, including wage-and-hour law compliance, Family and Medical Leave Act of 1993 compliance, Title VII compliance, workplace harassment, and newly emerging employment law issues related to employee/employer use of social media, among others.
+Linda is also often called upon to conduct sensitive workplace investigations on behalf of both private and public sector employers.

 Areas of focus